claesmk/image_range_convert/README.md

 from [Git Downloads](https://git-scm.com/downloads).
 Use the default options when installing.

 Once Anaconda and Git are installed, open a new terminal window.
-You should see the (base) prefix in the terminal prompt which indicates you are uins the Anaconda Python environment, for example:
+You should see the (base) prefix in the terminal prompt which indicates you are using the Anaconda Python environment, for example:
 ```bash
 (base) MacBook-Pro:~ user%
 ```